alazaroc/blog-web-code/_posts/2022-03-01-the-technology-behind-this-blog.md

 >
 > *AWS CDK provisions your resources in a safe, repeatable manner through AWS **CloudFormation**, but also is available (in alpha phase) a CDK for **Terraform** [cdktf](https://github.com/hashicorp/terraform-cdk){:target="_blank"} and a CDK for **Kubernetes** [cdk8s](https://cdk8s.io/){:target="_blank"}.
 To find all of these CDKs in one place, check out [Construct Hub](https://constructs.dev/){:target="_blank"}, a place to discover and share construct libraries published by the open-source community, AWS, and partners.*

-> To me, with a developer background, CloudFormation is complex and CDK fills the gap and allows me to use a programming language to create the infrastructure in an easy way, it's wonderful.
+> To me, with a developer background, CloudFormation is complex and CDK fills the gap because it allows me to use a programming language to create the infrastructure easily, it's wonderful.
 {: .prompt-info }

+### How to deploy infrastructure

+I wrote it in another post: [How to deploy infrastructure with CDK](/posts/how-to-deploy-infrastructure-with-cdk/){:target="_blank"}

 ## Price estimation of the blog